Greetings to you all.

 The shock and the horror were immediately apparent with a quick stream of visitors escaping the city to the south of the country as far as possible from Tiberias.
 The first rocket strike was just the beginning of the next 33 days to come.
 Tiberias was hit accurately with over 300 missiles falling, causing destruction of residential, commercial and public buildings, as well as roads, forests and fields which began burning leaving a smoking city.
 The city became a battle field where the soldiers are the families, the women and children, who have become warriors at the frontier of the state of Israel over night.

 The city administration, lead by the Mayor and the Security committee in collaboration with the armed forces, the rescue services quickly took charge, a special secured commanding headquarters was set up in the municipality building.
 This headquarters coordinated the actions of all the emergency and rescue services and forces.
 Surely, our vicious enemies continued shooting missiles at us.
-This continued leaving physical and mental marks of terror on the residents of Tiberias as well as on its buildings.
-The fear of loosing ones life turned the town in to a ghost town, smoke from the burning fields, shut down businesses, not a soul on the streets, sirens sounding.
-This was the stage on which the brave emergency and rescue services operated, locating the hits, finding and rescuing the wounded, dismantling unexploded rockets.
+This continued leaving physical and mental marks of

 The municipal management quickly took charge, dividing the town into zones, opening emergency lines dispatching assistance for any urgent matter, food and supply storages distributed food and water and the security forces treated any call for help from families, women, elderly, the ill and the lonely, all those who suffered the most.